vicompany/Front-end-Guidelines/SASS.md

 * Modifiers will be defined within the module using the parent selector: `&`
 * We don't use modifiers to define states.
 * We don't extend the base module, we use multiple classes: `<a class="btn btn–-big">I'm big</a>`
-* We don't use classnames with double modifiers.
+* We don't use classnames with double modifiers: `btn--inverted--big`;

 **Bad**